osainz59/Ask2Transformers/README.md

 # Ask2Transformers - Zero Shot Domain Labelling with Pretrained Transformers

+This repository contains the code for the work Ask2Transformers - Zero Shot Domain Labelling with Pretrained Transformers accepted on [GWC2020](http://globalwordnet.org/global-wordnet-conferences-2/).

 The Ask2Transformers work aims to automatically annotate textual data without any supervision.
 Given a particular set of labels (BabelDomains, WNDomains, ...), the system have to classify the data without previous examples.
 This work is based on Transformers library and it's pretrained LMs.
 For this